Becker College Office of Financial Aid

 If you need to withdraw from all classes for the semester, you must contact the Office of Academic Advising to complete a “Withdrawal from College” form.

 If you withdraw from the College and are the recipient of Title IV funds, they will be subject to the prorated calculations for determining the refund.
 These calculations are based on the last recorded date of academic activity.
+Please note: withdrawing from the College may lead to a return of Title IV funds to the federal government that could result in a balance for which the student would be responsible to pay.
+Contact the Financial Aid Office for more information.

-The College will use the following table to determine your refundable tuition and fees.
+The College will use the following table to determine your refundable tuition and fees:

 Withdrawal from Fall and Spring Terms